yjung199/purdue-ece50024-dl1-final/README.md

 - Check out `scripts/train_5s_5c`, make sure `--data_root` is properly set

 ## Run
 The script to train and test the model is provided.
-(Beware that for Linux, I made .sh file but didn't test it.)
+(Beware that for Linux, I made .sh file but it is untested.)

 To train the model for 5-shot, 5-class, run
 ```bash